kisonecat/ximera-ios/converter/INSTRUCTIONS.md

 This should generate the documents: "tile#-#.png," "page#.png," and *.plist where the # designates a number and the * designates the name of your file.

+You'll need to drop the tiles and the html into the correct place.

+Now the .js files need to be put into the Targets/Build phases area of XCode...

 More to come...